mstade/markette/spec/semantics.md

 Internationalization & Bidirectional Content
 --------------------------------------------

-The PHML syntax is designed to be language neutral.
+The Markette syntax is designed to be language neutral.
 This means that it should be possible to author documents in any language, and processors should still be able to parse them.
 Documents where the character encoding is unicode should conform to the [Unicode BiDi Algorithm][BiDi].

 [BiDi]: http://unicode.org/standard/reports/tr9/

 Documents
 ---------

-Any stream of bytes that can be interpreted as text is a valid PHML document.
+Any stream of bytes that can be interpreted as text is a valid Markette document.

 Processors may choose any method they see fit to internally represent a document, such as a [DOM], but are required to preserve all of the document's semantics.
-As well, processors may use whatever valid PHML syntax they like when [serializing] documents, but must preserve the semantics when doing so.
+As well, processors may use whatever valid Markette syntax they like when [serializing] documents, but must preserve the semantics when doing so.

 [DOM]: http://dom.spec.whatwg.org/
 [serializing]: syntax.md#serializing